cal-data-eng/cal-data-eng.github.io/fa24faq.md

 ## Will the official prerequisites be enforced for undergraduates?

-The official prerequisites _are being strictly enforced by CDSS_.
-Decisions on any requests for exceptions to this policy are being made by the CDSS advisors.
+The official prerequisites _are being strictly enforced by Data Science_.
+Decisions on any requests for exceptions to this policy are being made by Data Science advisors.
 To request an exception see the [Data Science Courses Enrollments page]({{page.course.classes_page}}).  <b><i>Do NOT email instructors about this</i></b>; we do not make these decisions.

 ## I have another enrollment issue - can the instructors assist me, make an exception for my case or provide me with an "enrollment code"?